-■ Disability.
+Disability.
 There are 5,965 households containing a person with a disability in Round Rock.
 About 2,600 households include a person with a hearing or vision impairment, 3,100 include a person with an ambulatory limitation, 2,500 include a person with a cognitive limitation, and 2,900 include a person with a self-care or independent living limitation (note there is overlap in the specific types of disabilities as some people/households have more than one limitation).

 Overall, 45 percent of households that contain a member with a disability have one or more housing problems.
 By that measure, 2,655 households containing a person with a disability have some type of housing need.
-As discussed in the Regional AI, the top housing challenges for people with disabilities include: worrying about increasing rent and eviction, wanting to buy a house but not being able to afford a down payment, and not being able to easily or safely access public transit/bus/light rail.

-- Elderly households.
+Elderly households.
 In Round Rock, 6,468 households include at least one person 62 years or older, accounting for 17 percent of all households.
 Of those, one third (2,100 households) have some type of housing need.
-Senior households may be less able to cope with increasing housing costs (rents for renters and property taxes for owners) as they are more likely to be living on a fixed retirement income.
-Most seniors desire to age in place but may need accessibility modifications as they age and may need additional support services in order to properly maintain their home and property.
-Many may also require transportation services and in-home health care at certain stages. - Large families.
+Senior households may be less able to cope with increasing housing costs as they are more likely to be living on a fixed retirement income.

+Large families.
 There are 4,594 large family households in Round Rock.
 CHAS data indicate that 45 percent of these households have some type of housing problem.
-The most common housing need is related to cost burden, but large households are also be more susceptible to overcrowding (CHAS data do not provide enough detail to quantify the number of large family households that are overcrowded). - Limited English proficient households.
+The most common housing need is related to cost burden, but large households are also be more susceptible to overcrowding.

+Limited English proficient households.
 Over 1,700 households have limited English proficiency (LEP), meaning they speak English less than very well.
 The most common languages spoken by LEP households are Spanish (52% of all LEP households), Other Indo-European languages (20%), and Other Asian and Pacific Island (23%).
 These households may have trouble accessing resources and/or housing-related documents in their native language.
-The 5 percent of households with limited English proficiency that are living in poverty are most likely to have acute housing needs. - At risk of homelessness.
+The 5 percent of households with limited English proficiency that are living in poverty are most likely to have acute housing needs.

+At risk of homelessness.
 Households spending 50 percent or more of their income on housing are considered at risk of homelessness.
 These households have limited capacity to adjust to rising home prices and are vulnerable to even minor shifts in rents, property taxes, and/or incomes.
-In Round Rock, 4,128 households (11% of all households) are severely cost burdened and therefore at risk of homelessness. - Persons with alcohol or other drug addiction.
+In Round Rock, 4,128 households (11% of all households) are severely cost burdened and therefore at risk of homelessness.

+Persons with alcohol or other drug addiction.
 In Round Rock, it is estimated that 5,830 residents, aged 18 years or older, live with a substance dependence.
 The City has a program called LifeSteps, an organization whose mission is to eliminate substance abuse in Williamson County through prevention, intervention, counseling, education, and family services.
 Programs target at-risk youth, ages 12 to 17, who are experiencing early signs of substance abuse and/or other related risk factors and provide counseling for families in the process of separation and/or divorce.
-LifeSteps also provides substance abuse education, including DWI offender programs. - Persons with living with HIV/AIDS.
+LifeSteps also provides substance abuse education, including DWI offender programs.

+Persons with living with HIV/AIDS.
 The Texas Department of State Health Services reports annually on the incidence of reported cases of HIV and AIDS.
 In 2017, the latest full year for which data were available, the department reported that there were 734 persons in Williamson County living with HIV.
 Of these, 29 were HIV cases reported in 2017.
 Data are not available at the City level.